noureddinbadran/OpenGL-Balloon-Simulation/README.md

     C:\Windows\System32 (in case if your OS is 32bit)

 ## To run the project
+  1st: Go to directory "Ghraphces  project" and extract "Data.rar"
-  Open it and do clear & rebuild then run
+  2nd: Open your VS and do clean & rebuild then run the project

 ## Note
   Under the directory "GUI LOON" there is a GUI had been built using C# for the project, so you can use it as a seperated GUI.